aavegotchi/aavegotchi-wiki/posts/en/matokens.md

 <p class="headerImageText">maTokens!</p>
 </div>

-What do you get when you take those interest-bearing aTokens and put them on the Matic Network?
+What do you get when you take those interest-bearing aTokens and put them on Polygon?
 Why you get maTokens, of course!

 This page is a continuation of the [aTokens](/atokens) page.
 Previously, we have gotten ourselves some aTokens.
 Now, we are interested in converting them into maTokens and using them as collateral to summon our Aavegotchi frens!